ARCHIVE

 2024 | Questions of Democracy

-The 2024 College of the Atlantic Summer Institute examined Democracy in the United States during one of the most consequential years of our times.
+The 2024 College of the Atlantic Summer Institute examined democracy in the United States during one of the most consequential years of our times.

 Struggles for democracy traverse our lives and society, from ballot boxes to inboxes, from the corridors of Congress to the halls of schools, from kitchen tables to city streets.
 Questions of democracy confront us in our debates over freedom of the press, voting rights, artistic freedom, struggles against authoritarianism, and in conversations about how to effectively engage with disagreement and conflict across a range of topics.

-From July 29 - August 2 elected officials, authors, analysts, and community organizers discussed what democracy means to them, the threats it faces, and how our individual and collective efforts can fortify democracy now and for future generations.
+Elected officials, authors, analysts, and community organizers discussed what democracy means to them, the threats it faces, and how our individual and collective efforts can fortify democracy now and for future generations.

-Watch archived talks on the 2024 Youtube Playlist
+Watch archived talks on the 2024 YouTube Playlist

 2023 | Reimagining Exploration